By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 If you are completing an audition, you will find specific audition requirements for each instrument and suggested repertoire below.

-Important: If you choose not to submit an audition for composition or music B.S., please carefully review the required application materials to ensure your submission is complete.
+Important: If you choose not to submit an audition for music B.S. or music industry, please carefully review the required application materials to ensure your submission is complete.

 1. Students may choose between the classical style or jazz/commercial style for their primary instrument audition.

-2. Students interested in auditioning for the jazz/commercial style can do so for all majors except the B.M. in performance.
+2. Students interested in auditioning for the jazz/commercial style can do so for all majors.

-4. Students applying to the B.S. in music can choose to either complete an audition or complete an interview with the faculty.
+3. Students applying to the B.S. in music or B.M. in music industry can choose to either complete an audition or complete an interview with the faculty.
 See below for details.

 1. Please note that follow-up interviews are only requested if the faculty would like more information following the review of an online audition.
 Not being asked to interview does not mean that you have been rejected from the Setnor School of Music.

-Students applying to the music B.S. program can choose to either complete an audition or a submission for the non-audition pathway.
+Students applying to the music B.S. or music industry B.M. program can choose to either complete an audition or a submission for the non-audition pathway.

 1. If you choose to audition, you may follow either the classical or jazz/commercial audition guidelines provided below.